 Our local partnerships are longstanding, with most collaborations persisting for two decades or more.
 These relationships enable Brooklyn A to serve as the legal catalyst fueling community-initiated projects that create critical infrastructure and improve the quality of life for struggling New York City families.

 DIRECT CLIENT SERVICES

 Brooklyn A’s CED attorneys, as in-house and special project counsel, offer nonprofit clients ongoing, long-term representation that encompasses the full range of services that private sector corporations routinely receive from their corporate counsel.
 Our attorneys act as counselors, negotiators, tacticians, strategists and troubleshooters.

 - Real estate, including pre-development coordination and title and finance closings

 - The drafting and negotiation of contracts

 - Regulatory representation and negotiations with governmental authorities

-- Advice and council with regard to public and private funding for capital projects
+- Advice and council with regard to public and private financing

 - Corporate and tax advice